 These grilled mussels are perfect appetizers for an outdoor BBQ and people will eat it up quick!
 You can find boxes of half-shelled mussels easily at the local Asian grocery store.

 4 ounces peanuts, deshelled and roasted

 2 tablespoons fish sauce

 1 lemon or lime, juiced

 Prepare Sauce – Place garlic cloves and Thai chilis in a pestle and crush with a pestle.
 Add fish sauce, sugar, and lemon juice and mix until sugars are dissolved.

-Prepare Grill – Set-up two zone fire on the grill for indirect cooking.
+Prepare Grill – Set-up two-zone fire on the grill for indirect cooking.

-Grill Mussels – Place mussels on indirect side of the grill.
+Grill Mussels – Place mussels on the indirect side of the grill.
 Add 1/2 teaspoon of scallion oil on each mussel.
 Rotate the grill grate so the mussels can sit directly over the direct heat.
 Close lid and cook mussels for about 5 minutes or until juices start bubbling.
-Remove mussels and put on a plate.
+Remove mussels and put them on a plate.
 Sprinkle on peanuts and fried shallots and put a little bit of the sauce on top of each mussel.